 Basic Triacs and SCR Projects and Circuits

 This page will discuss basic triacs and SCRs.
-A triac is a bidirectional, three-terminal dual, back-to-back thyristor (SCR) switch.
-This device can switch the current in either direction by applying a small current of either polarity between the gate and one of the two main terminals.
-The triac is fabricated by integrating two thyristors in an inverse parallel connection.
-It is used in AC applications such as light dimming, motor-speed control, etc. Triacs can also be used in micro-controller power control.
+A triac is a bidirectional, three-terminal dual, back-to-back Thyristor (SCR) switch.
+This device can switch the current in either direction by applying a small current of either polarity between the gate and main terminal two.

 If one is not familiar with diodes and AC rectification see the following:

 Pictured above is a silicon controlled rectifier (SCR) or thyrister.
 It's a diode with a "gate."
 An SCR not only conducts in one direction like any other diode, but the gate allows the conduction itself to be cut on and off.
 When the ON switch is pressed, the SCR is turned on, and current flows from negative to positive through the SCR and load.
 Once turned on, the SCR will remain on until the Off switch is pressed, breaking the current path.

 Note that the ON switch is referred to as 'normally open' (N.O.) and makes (closes) a connection when pressed.
 The OFF switch is referred to as 'normally closed' (N.C.) breaks (opens) the connection when pressed.
 Both of these are push button switches.

 In the circuit above the Load is a DC lamp.
 Press the S1 switch and the turns on and will continue to stay on until the S2 switch is pressed.